Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 ## Notes from the port

-**Block size was the one serious bug.** `mincer` computes an entire frame — two forward FFTs, one inverse, two 1025-bin loops, and a 2048-sample interpolated SDRAM read — inside a single audio callback.
+**Block size was the one serious bug.** `mincer` computes an entire frame (two forward FFTs, one inverse, two 1025-bin loops, and a 2048-sample interpolated SDRAM read) inside a single audio callback.
 At 64 samples that's 1.33 ms of budget against ~1.4 ms of work, so one block in eight overran: a dropout 94×/second that sounded like digital garble.
 Nebulae itself runs Csound on a Pi with a ~42 ms output buffer, so its frame work is invisible.